imclab/twitter-rss/README.md

 tweet-feed-read
 ===============

-Read your Twitter timeline as an RSS-feed
+Read your Twitter timeline as an RSS-feed — because I really like GoogleReader